 Celebrating Diversity in Reading

-Our Diverse Reading Challenge was launched this year.
-Each term, a selection of hand-picked books celebrating and exploring diversity in authors, storylines and characters are displayed on our special Diverse Reading Challenge bookshelves: KS1, LKS2 and UKS2 each have their own shelf with age-appropriate texts to read or share with an adult.
-Each child has a Diversity Reading Passport to put into their home reading journals and they spend the term trying to read as many of the titles on the list as possible!
+Our Diverse Reading Challenge was launched last year and now takes pride of place in its own section of our new school Library.
+A selection of hand-picked books celebrating and exploring diversity in authors, storylines and characters are displayed on our special Diverse Reading Challenge bookshelves.
+Children are invited to read their way through as many of the titles on the list as possible!
 We already had books by authors and covering themes of neurodiversity, diverse cultural backgrounds, gender diversity, different family units and underrepresented groups and have these in studied texts and on class book corner library shelves but we realised that this was not enough: we wanted to highlight them and ensure all children were encouraged to read a diverse range of books reflecting our school community and wider society - many areas of which are still desperately underrepresented in mainstream children’s literature.

-Helping to launch the Diverse Reading Challenge, we have launched a new pupil team - Reading Ambassadors - whose job it is to help with organisation around reading books, Reading assemblies and generally act as Reading Champions at Manor Wood, helping to raise the profile of reading in school.
-They were appointed through application and interview from Y1-Y6 and we were overwhelmed with the buzz and excitement when so many children applied!
-They helped to organise WorldBook Day where we had a very successful bring and buy book sale, had an author visit and workshops in KS1 and KS2 by local Author Dan Ingram Brown, shared our favourite bedtime stories in our pyjamas with our classmates and visited our reading buddies to share some stories together.
 This term, they will be helping to launch our Story-box: our “Read and Relax” outdoor reading pod.
-Made up of two stacked shipping containers with bifold doors onto an outdoor reading area and a very fun wooden ladder staircase, it is packed with cosy book snugs and filled with books and indoor seating - our children can’t wait to get inside and use the space to read and enjoy books together in lessons, lunchtimes and in class time.
-It’s proving to have created such a flurry of excitement around reading that the Reading Ambassadors have had to work alongside the teachers to draw up a rota so every year group gets a turn!
+Made up of two stacked shipping containers with bifold doors onto an outdoor reading area and a very fun wooden ladder staircase, it is packed with cosy book snugs and filled with books and indoor seating - our children can now use the space to read and enjoy books together in playtimes, lunchtimes and in class time.
+It created such a flurry of excitement around reading that the Reading Ambassadors had to work alongside the teachers to draw up a rota so every year group gets a turn!

 Reading for enjoyment comes naturally for our children but we constantly strive to ensure it remains high profile, exciting and a main feature of the school experience for our pupils!